deargopinath/jwt-spring-boot/README.md

 # jwt-spring-boot
-Securing Spring Boot Microservices with JSON Web Tokens (JWT)
+Single Sign-On with JSON Web Tokens!

+Here is a demonstration of how JSON web tokens can be used for securely authoriznig web applications and thereby facilitating single sign-on.